microsoftgraph/microsoft-graph-docs-contrib/concepts/security-ediscovery-appauthsetup.md

 For a client secret, select **New client secret**, add a description, and select **Add** to save it.
 Make sure to copy and securely store the secret value for authentication later.
 Otherwise, you may have to create a new secret.

-You can optionally upload a certificate to use along with the App ID for automation purposes.
+You can optionally upload a certificate to use along with the application ID for automation purposes.

 ![Screenshot of the app registration client secret page.](images/security-ediscovery-appauthsetup-step2.png)